vbronfman/mobileye-home-assignement/README.md

 ### Dockerfile
 - initial Dockerfile created with 'docker init' and tuned thoroughly with help of 'docker compose'.
 - base image of choice is python3:slim instead of 'alpine'.
 The ground for the choice is 'apk' package manager in 'alpine' which I'm less experienced with.
 - project uses 'uv' to manage dependencies and to run frontend server.
+The choice is to facilitate dependency management with pyproject.toml

 ## Troubleshooting
 - Run pytest from repository root to fix import issues.
 - Ensure GITLAB_URL and GITLAB_TOKEN are set for integration tests against a real GitLab instance.

+## Acknowledgments

+I would like to sincerely thank [Nicola Pavlov](Nicola Pavlov) for providing detailed requirements and invaluable guidance in setting up the development environment.
+This support greatly facilitated the development of this project.

 ## License
-Add license information here.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.